-F4 PFA
+F4 - PFA

 PFA in MTH lingo stands for passenger and freight announcements.
 Since your engine provides freight service, you'll hear freight yard sounds.
 PFA is a very popular sound feature that's a staple in almost all MTH products.
 We had to give you this!
 (Depending on your system, you might need to press F4 to move through each sequence.)

 There are $\underline{4}$ sound sequences or segments in PFA.
 You advance through them at your command.
-Each segment has a minimum time of $\sim \!
-10$ seconds but more sounds play the longer you listen.
+Each segment has a minimum time of ~ 10 seconds but more sounds play the longer you listen.

-- -When running the engine, simply press the F4 key to activate PFA.
-When you bring the engine to a stop, the arrival sequence will play.
-You can remain in this segment as long as you like. - -Press F4 again, and advance to disembarking sequence.
-Again, you can listen to this sequence as long as you like. - -Press F4 again, and advance to the embarking sequence.
-Again, you can listen to this sequence as long as you like. - -Press F4 again, and advance to the departure sequence.
+- When running the engine, simply press the F4 key to activate PFA.
+When you bring the engine to a stop, the arrival sequence will play. - Press F4 again, and advance to disembarking sequence. - Press F4 again, and advance to the embarking sequence. - Press F4 again, and advance to the departure sequence.
 After the engineer says "Just keep the steam up" and the engine will automatically pull out and resume the speed and direction of when you entered the feature.
 The bell ring for a short while and then turn off automatically.